Rokas1212/NordSecurity-HW-Task/README.md

 # Nord Security Junior Python Engineer HW Task

+## General Info
+- Slack bot that reads an SQLite database file with contracts inside it and after collating the contracts based on predefined criteria sends them to a slack channel
+- Contracts that are sent over to Slack must fit at least one of the three criteria:
+  - be Urgent (expiring within 3 days);
+  - be Upcoming (expiring within 14 days);
+  - be High-Cost (expiring withing a month and also have an annual cost of 10000 or over)
+- If a contract fits more than one criteria it will only be classified as one of the types in this order Urgent, Upcoming, High-Cost.

 ## User Guide
 - Add the Slack APP to your Slack channel, name the channel contracts-bot
 - Describe table schemas in table_schemas.json located in the root directory